merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 is to provide all the technical details in one place, so that (1) people who inevitably use this in anvi'o know what is going on under the hood, and (2) so people digging into the codebase for debugging or extending features understand why I made certain decisons.
-It is thus a very technical blog post, and is quite distinct from other stuff we write about.
-But if you think you may be interested, by all means read :)!
+It is thus a very technical blog post, and in that sense is quite distinct from other stuff we write about.
+But if you think you may be interested, please keep reading.
+I will not pretend that this has a start middle and end--it is more a reference for all the decisions I made.
 Just keep in mind that I will not be shying away from sharing code snippets from the codebase, so if you're code-shy, this is your trigger warning.

 {:.warning}
 This post is not version-controlled.
 The codebase is dynamic and will inevitably change, but this post will (probably) not, and is therefore merely a snapshot of what once was (July 20th, 2020).
-I include it in the hopes it provides conceptual clarity, and hope it is not taken too seriously.
+I include it in the hopes it provides conceptual clarity, and hope it is not taken too seriously, or an accurate representation of anvi'o's codebase.

 ## Introduction

 Far too often we do not know what our [SNV, SAAV, and SCV]({{ site.url }}/2015/07/20/analyzing-variability/) data mean.
-The problem is that our data output is nucleotide sequence, which although defines the blueprint for function, is a very abstracted output from what we are trying to learn about.
+The problem is that our data output is nucleotide sequence, which defines the blueprint for function, but is a very abstracted output from what we are trying to learn about.
 As eloquently put by [Harms and Thornton](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4418793/), as a practical convenience, we as evolutionary biologists have a tendency to "*treat molecular sequences as mere strings of letters, the patterns of which carry the traces of historical processes, rather than as functioning objects